 If you love everything Elvis, just outside Cornelia, GA, there’s the “Panoramic Encyclopedia of Everything Elvis” (271 Foreacre St.).
 Here you’ll find treasures big and small, and some people may even be enthralled by the “Elvis Wart,” cradled in red velvet and preserved inside a vial.
 It was allegedly removed from Elvis’ wrist by a Memphis doctor.
 Elvis facts and artifacts abound here, and there’s plenty more to make an interesting and unforgettable experience.

 Tiger has a great place called Goats on the Roof for taking an ice-cream break and enjoying a free exhibit that will really delight the kiddos.
 It’s not your average country store – it has goats known to travel roof-to-roof via suspension bridges (3026 Hwy 441 South).

 Once you cross over the state line into North Carolina along Hwy 23 (which turns into State Highway 441), you enter the Cherokee nation and encounter roadside attractions, museums, and hotels.
 It’s the last stop before winding through the heart of Great Smoky Mountains National Park.
 Here, they promote all things Cherokee.
 There’s the Museum of the Cherokee Indian, Cherokee Bear Zoo, and several historical markers signifying famous Cherokee chiefs.

-As you enjoy the scenic views of the majestic Smoky Mountains, you’ll pass over the Tennessee/North Carolina state line headed to Gatlinburg, TN, in what visitors call the exciting side of the Smokey Mountains.
+As you enjoy the scenic views of the majestic Smoky Mountains, you’ll pass over the Tennessee/North Carolina state line headed to Gatlinburg, TN, in what visitors call the exciting side of the Smoky Mountains.
 Plan a full week or a weekend to take it all in – and you’ll find the most fun here is staying in one of our Gatlinburg cabins or Pigeon Forge cabin rentals.